DavideLagano/DavideLagano/README.md

 - 📫 Email me at [dlagano@xccelerated.io](mailto:dlagano@xccelerated.io).
 - 📝 See my [Curriculum Vitae]() to get more info.

-Love to create and contribute to open source projects on [Github](https://github.com/DavideLagano) and share knowledge on [LinkedIn](https://nl.linkedin.com/in/davide-lagano?trk=people_directory).
+Love to create and contribute to open source projects on 💡 [Github](https://github.com/DavideLagano) and share knowledge on 🏢 [LinkedIn](https://nl.linkedin.com/in/davide-lagano?trk=people_directory).

-📫 How to find me:
-💡 Medium articles
-🏢 LinkedIn

 **Languages and Tools:**